anand-saurabh/LeetCode/README.md

 # LeetCode
-This is a repository to submit my solution for LeetCode
+This is a repository to submit my solution for LeetCode problems to help others looking for solution and also get feedbacks from others on my code.